nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Ex: ```SELECT * FROM Document WHERE /*+ES: INDEX(dc:title.fulltext,dc:description.fulltext) OPERATOR(more_like_this) */ ecm:uuid = '1234' ```

 will take the most frequent terms of the title and description of document 1234 and find documents that also match those terms.
-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25315](https://jira.nuxeo.com/browse/NXP-25315).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23048](https://jira.nuxeo.com/browse/NXP-23048).

 <!--- ### Tag Service  -->
 ### Bulk service {{since '10.2'}}

 The BulkService is a new Nuxeo Platform service that allows to persist a document set homogenous to an NXQL query (and in the future to a page provider) so as to process an "action" on each of the documents.
 The service allows to get a status on a given "Bulk".
+It is possible to remotely start a bulk using the ``Bulk.RunAction`` operation that accepts as a parameter the name of the action and an NXQL query for specifying the list of documents on which to run the bulk.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24837](https://jira.nuxeo.com/browse/NXP-24837).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-24837](https://jira.nuxeo.com/browse/NXP-24837) and [NXP-25060](https://jira.nuxeo.com/browse/NXP-25060).

 ### Annotations Service